pal772/Visit-Bristol/README.md

  - __Information section__

     - As a user, i wanted to find out what Bristol had to offer.
-    - The short summary expains the location and population of Bristol.
+    - The short summary, ABOUT BRISTOL expains the location, population of Bristol and brief insight into the city.
     - It mentions, main tourists places to visit and on the next page suggesions on places to eat.
     <br>